PGBSean/Latitude-3580-OpenCore/README.md

 ## Bugs
 - Brightness keys don't work
-- SD card slot does not work

 ## Tested versions
-> This machine is **Safe to Upgrade**!
-You can upgrade to any macOS available without worrying about stability!
-Just for safe, always use the latest EFI version!
 + macOS Catalina
 + macOS Big Sur
 + macOS Monterey